 It assists in screening eCommerce frauds that can potentially hurt your business.

-2. They have personalised policies
+2. They have personalized policies

 Your eCommerce store should take fraud prevention policies seriously.
 Fraudsters often use different methods depending on the product niche and location.